 Seven men sitting at Badlands Saloon became inspired.
 ‘Bring gay rodeo "home" to the state of Nevada where it all began’.
 The year was 1992, and this group was a tight knit circle of friends and experienced regional rodeo participants.
 Bob Edwards, Randy Larson, Tom Blythe, Robert Kingham, Tom Tyre, Gary L'abbe and Randy Parker decided Las Vegas must have its own gay rodeo association.
 "The Southern Nevada Gay Rodeo Association" was born and gained fifty new members in the first year.

-The name was altered that same year to the Nevada Gay Rodeo Association to represent the entire state when the original founders took their places as the 13th membership delegation at the International Gay Rodeo Association (IGRA) convention in Minnesota.
+The name was altered that same year to the Nevada Gay Rodeo Association (NGRA) to represent the entire state when the original founders took their places as the 13th membership delegation at the International Gay Rodeo Association (IGRA) convention in Minnesota.
 This change includes and pays homage to sister city Reno, NV, where Gay Rodeo started in 1976.

 It took two years for NGRA to produce its first unofficial rodeo event when in June 1994, a Gymkhana was staged at Horseman's Park in Las Vegas.
 Gymkhana is a non-sanctioned rodeo event designed to develop experience in running a full-scale rodeo event.
 IGRA officials attended and showed strong support to sanction the NGRA's first rodeo.
 The dream was to be able to produce an annual rodeo and bring Nevada’s gay rodeo history full circle.